abishekatp/notes/notes/QC/101_SS_Quantum_Information.md

 \end{equation}
 $$

 Here we have represented system with four classical states.
-We do this to make a point that we can represent a system with any number of classical states as a quantum state vector(in fact we can do that in classical state vector also).
+We do this to make a point that we can represent a system with any number of classical states as a quantum state vector(in fact we can do that for classical state vector also).

 One more thing that we can notice here is when we reprsent a system with more classical states the vector representation becomes clumsy.
 That's the reason we have to appriciate the Dirac notation.
 Dirac notation allows us to represent a state of a system with any number of classical states in neat and readable way without any ambigous.

-We can do that by writing a quantum state vector as a linear combination of diracc notation of the standard basis vectors(for exmaple here $|HIGH\rangle$).
+We can do that by writing a quantum state vector as a linear combination of dirac notation of the standard basis vectors.

-> That is the reason here after we will try to use the dirac notations to represent a quantum state vectors wherever it is possible.
-One more advantage is each time we don't have to explicitly mention the order of entries in state vector for each classical state.
+Remember that once we specify the order of the classical states then the dirac notation implicitly follows that.

+## Measurement of quantum system

-## What do we mean by measuring a quantum state of a qbit?
+### What do we mean by measuring a quantum state of a qbit?

-Similar to measuring the classical system, before measuring a quantum system we don't know the state of the quantum system with certainty.
-The action of measuring will reveal the classical state of the quantum system.
-So when we measure a quantum system we won't get some quantum state vector as a result.
-But rather we will get one of the possible classical states as the result.
+Before measuring a quantum system we don't know the state of the quantum system with certainty.
+The action of measuring will reveal the state of the quantum system.
+Before measuring the quantum system there is some probability associated with each classical state of the system(This idea can be generalized to more than just classical states.
+We will learn more about that when we learn about projective measurements in future blogs).
+As soon as we measure the system it will collapse into one of the possible classical states.
+But the measured result state that we get will depend on the probability associated with that result.

-The simple way of measurement is called the standard basis measurement.
+The simple way of measurement is called the standard basis measurement where results can be one of the possible classical states.
 Later we will see more general notion of the measurement.
 The action of measurement itself is a kind of operation which changes system from a particular quantum state to classical state(We will see about more kind of operation in next and future topics).

 Before the action of measuring we don't know for sure the state of a quantum system.
 But as soon as we measure it, it will collapse to some classical state with some probabilty.
 After measuring the system can't be in some quantum state.